 Better risk communication

-Blöschl: “It’s always very tricky to talk about extreme events in the future without triggering a panic.”
+Blöschl: “It’s always very tricky to talk regarding extreme events in the future without triggering a panic.”
 However, simply belittling or dismissing improbable but possible scenarios should be avoided.
 Blöschl therefore sees politics, but also the media, as having a duty to further improve risk communication both globally and in Austria.

-According to Blöschl, more could also be done in terms of infrastructure and the legal framework.
+According to Blöschl, more might also be done in terms of infrastructure and the legal framework.
 If the worst comes to the worst, there should be enough financial resources to act quickly and effectively – regardless of whether it’s extreme flooding or drought phases.
 The latter will probably also occur more frequently in Austria in the future.

 Even with appropriate measures, however, there remains a certain residual risk that extreme events will be even more severe than expected.
 It is therefore also necessary to take this danger into account during spatial planning and possibly not to settle risk areas.
 Only with a well-functioning and constantly adapted risk management can a “super meltdown” be prevented, even in extreme cases, according to Blöschl.